ecraciun/GulpTemplate/README.md

 ## Current features

-- typescript on server side code
+- typescript on server side code and on client side (combining these two gave me some headaches)
+- working [Angular 2]
 - build for production task *$ gulp build:prod*
 - one awesome development gulp task that runs the server, watches and compiles less, typescript files, brings all library components from bower folder, injects every .css and .js file inside the index.html file  and reloads the browser